 Program: Single Subject Preliminary Credential

-Candidates who complete a Single Subject Credential program are specialists in the teaching of a subject area such as English, mathematics, physical education or science and are able to work with students in diverse classroom settings.
+Candidates who complete a Single Subject Credential program are specialists in the teaching of a subject area such as English, mathematics, physical education or science, and they are able to work with students in diverse classroom settings.
 Candidates meet subject matter competency by completing an approved program specified by the subject area department or by passing all sections of the appropriate examination(s), including the California Subject Examination for Teachers (CSET).
 For information regarding admission, requirements and subject programs approved by the California Commission on Teacher Credentialing and subject matter examinations, see the Credential section of this Catalog.
 For detailed information on each approved subject program, see the department that offers the program (e.g., Art, English, Mathematics, Kinesiology) in this Catalog.
 Descriptions of Secondary Education credential program courses appear later in this section.
 For other professional education courses, see listings of the department offering the course (e.g., Educational Psychology and Counseling, Health Science).
-All Single Subject programs, including Bilingual Authorization, as described below, have been approved by the California Commission on Teacher Credentialing and meet the requirements of Senate Bill 2042, including CLAD authorization.
-All candidates accepted beginning Fall 2002 enroll in one of these programs:
+All Single Subject programs, including Bilingual Authorization, as described below, have been approved by the California Commission on Teacher Credentialing and meet the requirements of Senate Bill 2042, including an English Learner authorization.
+All accepted candidates enroll in one of these programs:

 - Traditional Program

 - Single Subject University Intern Program (SSUIP)

 - Four-Year Integrated (FYI) Teacher Credential Program (in English or Mathematics)

 - Junior-Year Entry Integrated (JYI) Teacher Credential Program (in English or Mathematics)